Nota-NetsPresso/netspresso-trainer/docs/models/overview.md

 # Overview

 This section describes the architecture configuration design of models.
-NetsPresso Trainer prioritize model compression and device deployment, thus models are fulfills the following criteria:
+NetsPresso Trainer prioritize model compression and device deployment, thus models fulfill the following criteria:

 - Compatible with torch.fx converting
-- Can be compressed with pruning method provided in [NetsPresso](https://netspresso.ai)
+- Can be compressed by pruning method provided in [NetsPresso](https://netspresso.ai)
-- Efficient to be easily deployed at many edge devices.
+- Can be easily deployed at many edge devices.

 To provide a wide range of models that meet these conditions in diverse forms, we define and use four fields for model definition: full, backbone, neck, and head.
 This approach allows users to utilize backbones, necks, and heads in desired configurations.
 For models that cannot be segmented into these three modules, we provide them in a full models.